4ndyNMC/Twitter/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+  * [x] Added Snackbar to let user know when there is trouble loading new data

 ## Video Walkthrough